ashwinpaulallen/ratelimit-flex/README.md

 ### Counter sync

 When the circuit **closes** again after an outage, accumulated hits in the insurance **`MemoryStore`** can be **replayed into Redis** (`INCRBY`-style paths per strategy) so shared state catches up.
 This is **`syncOnRecovery: true`** by default on `resilience.insuranceLimiter` and can be set to **`false`** if you do not want that merge step.

+**Sliding window note:** replay bulk-inserts synthetic hits with timestamps at recovery time (counts match; the visible window is not time-smoothed across the outage — see JSDoc on `RedisStore` sync). **Fixed window** and **token bucket** sync paths behave as described in code comments.

 ### Comparison: fail-open / fail-closed vs insurance limiter